-The NRBC bank has set a policy on Collateral Valuation and Management.
+The NRBC Bank has set a policy on Collateral Valuation and Management.
 The bank appoints approved surveyors for valuation of collateral/securities objectively.
-The valuation methodology that Bank usually applies are forced sale/fire sale value, fair/market value etc. The Bank creates Legal claims on collateral/securities through mortgage; charge creation, legal documentation etc.
+The valuation methodology that Bank usually applies are forced sale/fire sale value, fair/market value etc. The Bank creates Legal claims on collateral/securities through mortgage, lien, Assignments, hypothecation and other legal documentation etc.